 It reminds me of a food chain, but nobody gets eaten.
 The main source in the chain is Adele and Michael.
-How does Adele know Lea?
-They were classmates from nursing school.
-How does Uncle Jun know me?
-I am close friends with his son.
+Adele and Lea were classmates from nursing school.
+Uncle Jun's son and I are friends.

 I call it, "The Courtesy Chain Effect."
 (I just Googled and/or Urban Dictionary-ed it, and nothing popped up.
-Yuh, I am the first to invent this term, then.)
+Yuh, I am the first to invent this term.)

 I am not the biggest fan of Air Supply.
 Importantly, they were famously known in the early 1980s.
 (I may have heard of this artist before.
 Who knows?
 But me.
 When Uncle Jun invited me, I listened to their top songs on my 3-month free subscription from Apple Music, unless I did hear them on the FM radio station, 96.5 KOIT.
 Since I brought up this station, here is their slogan, "Lite rock, less talk.")

-A day before the concert, Uncle Jun kindly tells me, "You, Michael, and Adele have way better seats than me and Lea."
+"You, Michael, and Adele have way better seats than me and Lea," a day before the concert, Uncle Jun told me.

 I get a free ride going there and coming back home, courtesy from Uncle Jun and Lea.
 (Actually, my park and ride was at their house in Fairfield.)